mauricevancooten/compile-tools/README.md

 1. Install Node modules `npm install`
 2. Build Sprite `npm run sprite`

-## Browserify
+## Browserify / JSHint Browserify / JSHint Browserify Minifyify

-Lets you require modules in the browser and bundles all your dependencies.
+Browserify lets you require modules in the browser and bundles all your dependencies.
+Example with JSHint lints JavaScript before bundling and the example with Minifyify compresses JavaScript after bundling and maintains a sourcemap for easier debugging in the browser.

 ### Instructions